Teaching English in South Korea

 The program as a whole will engage students in a study of theories of second language acquisition and models of English as a Foreign Language practice.
 In addition, students will have exposure to issues related to English as an International Language, with a particular focus on the role of English in contemporary South Korea.

 While in South Korea, students will participate in two group excursions.
-In prior years, this has included an extended weekend visit to Seoul and a weekend excursion to the coastal city of Sokcho.
+In prior years, this has included a weekend visit to Seoul and a weekend excursion to the coastal city of Sokcho.

 South Korea has a 5,000 year history with ancient palaces, pagodas and stunning green landscape with majestic mountain tops.
 It also has ultra-modern skyscrapers and a fast paced city life.
 In addition, it is one of the world’s most technologically and scientifically advanced countries due to companies such as Samsung and LG serving as global leaders in electronics.